Strong noise sensitivity and random graphs: Noise sensitivity of witness-transitive functions

-In the special case where the sequence of probabilities $p(n)$ is such that $\E[X_k]\to\lambda$ for some fixed $\lambda>0$, (i.e., $\binom{n}kp^{\binom{k}2}$ converges), the above proof further gives (via the Chen-Stein method, as in the proof of Proposition~\ref{prop:poisson-WD}) that $X_k\stackrel{\mathrm{d}}\to \Po(\lambda)$.
-However, a Poisson limit for the number of copies of a graph is not a necessary condition for \SNS, as the next remark shows.
+In the special case where the sequence of probabilities $p(n)$ is such that $\E[X_k]\to\lambda$ for some fixed $\lambda>0$ [i.e., $\binom {n}kp^{\binom{k}2}$ converges], the above proof further gives (via the Chen--Stein method, as in the proof of Proposition~\ref {proppoisson-WD}) that $X_k\stackrel{\mathrm{d}}\to\Po(\lambda)$.
+However, a Poisson limit for the number of copies of a graph is not a necessary condition for \SNSv, as the next remark shows.

-\begin{remark} [Disjoint union of two cliques] Consider the property $f_n$ of containing a disjoint union of two cliques $K_k\cup K_k$ when the clique size $1\ll k\ll n^{o(1)}$ is exactly such that the probability of witnessing a single such clique in $G\sim\cG(n,p)$ is non-degenerate.
-We claim that containing this graph, which we note is balanced by not strictly balanced, is \SNS\ despite the fact that the corresponding number of copies of this graph is not asymptotically Poisson, nor is this property 1-witness-disjoint.
-Indeed, one easily sees that the condition in Definition~\ref{def-1-witness-disjoint} fails since upon conditioning on two disjoint cliques $H'$ and $H''$ (which together form a 1-witness for $f_n$), there exists a third clique $\tilde H$, disjoint from $H'$ and $H''$, with probability bounded away from 0 (in which case $\tilde{H}\cup H'$ for instance would be a 1-witness nontrivially intersecting $H'\cup H''$).
+\begin{remark}[(Disjoint union of two cliques)] Consider the property $f_n$ of containing a disjoint union of two cliques $K_k\cup K_k$ when the clique size $1\ll k\ll n^{o(1)}$ is exactly such that the probability of witnessing a single such clique in $G\sim\cG(n,p)$ is nondegenerate.
+We claim that containing this graph, which we note is balanced but not strictly balanced, is \SNSv\ despite the fact that the corresponding number of copies of this graph is not asymptotically Poisson, nor is this property 1-witness-disjoint.
+Indeed, one easily sees that the condition in Definition~\ref {def-1-witness-disjoint} fails since upon conditioning on two disjoint cliques $H'$ and $H''$ (which together form a 1-witness for $f_n$), there exists a third clique $\tilde H$, disjoint from $H'$ and $H''$, with probability bounded away from 0 (in which case $\tilde{H}\cup H'$, e.g., would be a 1-witness nontrivially intersecting $H'\cup H''$).

-In order to establish \SNS\ for this property, we modify the second moment calculation in the proof of Theorem~\ref{thm:clique} as follows.
+In order to establish \SNSv\ for this property, we modify the second moment calculation in the proof of Theorem~\ref{thmclique} as follows.
 Letting $\cF$ denote all potential copies of a single clique $K_k$ in $G$, take $H',H''\in\cF$ to be two disjoint such copies, arbitrarily chosen, and define

 whence